China looks to learn from Russia's shortcomings in Ukraine

 RUWITCH: He suspects they'll also take a keen interest in Ukraine's coastal defense on the Black Sea.

-GOLDSTEIN: One reason why Russia did not undertake a amphibious assault against Odesa seems to have been that the Ukrainians cleverly put in the water several hundred sea mines.
-So I think the Chinese will be thinking very hard - how do you deal with that?
+GOLDSTEIN: One reason why Russia did not undertake a amphibious assault against Odessa seems to have been that the Ukrainians cleverly put in the water several hundred sea mines.
+So I think the Chinese will be thinking very hard, how do you deal with that.